 The Finds Group is the special interest group within CIfA providing advice on the collection, documentation, conservation and research of archaeological materials.

 Historic England (HE)

-Historic England is the public body which helps people care for, enjoy and celebrate England's historic environment.
-Archaeological advice and support can be sought from the (regionally-based) HE Science Advisors (SAs), and/or from HE’s in-house specialists.
+Historic England is the public body that helps people care for, enjoy and celebrate England's historic environment.
+Archaeological advice and support can be sought from the (regionally based) HE Science Advisors (SAs), and/or from HE’s in-house specialists.

 Information Management Special Interest Group (IMSIG)

 IMSIG is a group within CIfA promoting standards and good practice relevant to the management of all aspects of historic environment and wider heritage sector information.